-Distinguished Speaker Series: James Grant (Sold Out)
+Distinguished Speaker Series: James Grant (Ended)

 The questionable accounting, excessive leverage and deficient creditor protections that inflate the private equity bubble.